Jonathan Gu

 Training

 PhD Economics, UCLA.
 BA Statistics & Economics, UC Berkeley.
+Still using those causal and decision-system instincts in production ML.

 Current Builds